 |

-Wines from other
+from other regions

-end of each note as month/year)
+at the end of each note as month/year)

 n.b.
 Austrian wines now have their own